-If you are looking for a comforting meal for those chillier days ahead of us, I’ve got you covered.
-This vegan pasta recipe takes less than an hour to make, it’s simple yet mouthwatering delicious.
-The rose pasta sauce is the star of the dish.
-This pasta sauce is loaded with garlic, cherry tomatoes, nutritional yeast and cashew cream.
+If you want a comforting meal for those chillier days ahead of us, I’ve got you covered with this easy rose pasta sauce.
+This vegan pasta recipe takes less than an hour to make, it’s simple and beyond delicious.
+This vegan rose sauce is loaded with garlic, cherry tomatoes, nutritional yeast and cashew cream.
 The cashew cream adds a smoothness and richness that will have you begging for seconds.

-The rose pasta sauce is naturally gluten free, so you can easily add gluten free noodles to this dish (which is how I tested it) and it will be a crowd pleaser.
+The rose pasta sauce is naturally gluten free.
+You can easily add gluten free noodles to this dish and it will be a crowd-pleaser.
 But if you aren’t gluten free and want wheat noodles that will work with this recipe as well without compromising anything.
 I’m sure most people have their favourite pasta brands and that’s the great thing about this sauce, it will go well with most pasta brands.
 This is the brand I used for this pasta recipe and it turned out great.

 - 4 cups cherry tomatoes

 - 1-2 tsp oil of choice

 - salt and pepper to taste

 - 1/3 cup raw cashews (soaked in hot water for 30 minutes beforehand)

 - 1/2-1 cup vegetable broth